sindresorhus/delay/readme.md

 ### delay(ms, [value])

-Delay the promise and then resolve.
+Create a promise which resolves after the specified `ms`.
+Optionally pass a `value` to resolve.

 ### delay.reject(ms, [value])

-Delay the promise and then reject.
+Create a promise which rejects after the specified `ms`.
+Optionally pass a `value` to reject.

 #### ms